mbogner/ubuntu-installation/README.md

  - run download scripts in subfolders
  - open dbp files in subfolders with debreate and create deb packages
  - install them

+gradle + maven are build tools. robo3t is a mongo client.